silly-programme/BMSongSort/readme.md

 https://sakurasort.github.io/

 add new song in js/bm/fnc_data_v2.js and images in img

+Haha why did I think that I would keep up with a fucking changelog 😂💀

 Changelog (2022-10-20)
 - Added The Other One (new album 2023)